Jo Easterbrook Senior xRelate Counsellor Mediator BA hons.Dip.PST

 Photos & videos

 - My fees are:

-- Singles Counselling and Supervision fees are £45 per hour.
+- Couples or Singles Counselling and Supervision fees are £45 per hour.
 First session will be between 1 and 1 ½ hours.
 If 6 sessions are paid for in advance there will be a reduction of £12

 - Family Mediation fees are charged £45 per hour for child only issues.
 For All Issues mediation eg: Children, Finance, and House the fees will be £60 per person per hour plus a fee for Memorandum of Understanding.
 No fee for telephone calls or letters. *If you choose to include the actual DIVORCE the 'court administration charge will be approx £530 on top of my charges.
 PLEASE NOTE THAT SOLICITOR MEDIATION SERVICES MAY CHARGE AT LEAST DOUBLE THIS PRICE.